 Noble House will not collect any personally-identifiable information about its visitors and guests (e.g., your name, address, telephone number, or email address) (“Personal Information”) through our websites unless it has been provided to us voluntarily.
-You may provide us with your Personal Information by making a reservation, by using our services, by providing it to us in communications such as comment cards and surveys, or by participating in a marketing initiative.
+You may provide us with your Personal Information by making a reservation, by using our services, by providing it to us in communications such as comment cards and surveys, by utilizing our Live Chat feature, or by participating in a marketing initiative.
 From time to time, Noble House offers packages or other services that involve third parties.
 If you are participating in these packages or services, your Personal Information will be shared with that third party to the extent necessary to provide the service and/or process the purchase or request.
 We may use the information you provide to send you offers and information about Noble House.
 If you do not wish to receive such offers and information, you may unsubscribe at any time by following instructions provided in each marketing message.

 ADDITIONAL INFORMATION COLLECTED AUTOMATICALLY